diffpy/diffpy.github.io/products/xPDFsuite.rst

 Explore xPDFsuite
 =================
 xPDFsuite is available for purchase for either academic or commercial applications.
- * To see xPDFsuite in action, please see the video here. (available soon)
  * To help you explore xPDFsuite on your own data we have made a free evaluation version of the software available at |CTV_link|_.
 This has all the xPDFsuite functionality, but you will not be able to save your results.
  * To purchase xPDFsuite (separate academic and commercial license options), please go to |CTV_link|_.